• CUWB v5.0

 Advanced Logging

-Using the Linux command nohup a cdp-logger process can be started in the background.
-This can allow for the creation of a more complex logging system that captures more of the data of the CUWB System.
-For example, given the following Ethernet Settings for a CUWBNet:
+Using the Linux command nohup, the cdp-logger process can be executed in the background.
+This approach facilitates the creation of a more complex logging system capable of capturing extensive data across the CUWBNet simultaneously.
+For example, consider a CUWBNet configured with the following Ethernet settings:

 Stream Name UDP Stream Interface Address